Crework/Computer-Science/README.md

 ### What is Programming? (more importantly, why do we code?)

 Did you just decide that you want to learn how to code?
-Is this your day 0 and you are just looking for best resources to get you started and make you understand what exactly is programming and why do we need it?
+Is this your day 0 and you are looking for best resources to get you started and make you understand what exactly is programming and why do we need it?

 If yes, then you are in luck.
 You will find eveything here.
 You can even do a Computer Science Degree without going to college or without paying any money.
 You can check that out later [here.](#curriculum)